DahunDev/MineCMDs/README.md

 # MineCMDs
-Adding some minecraft commands ( some price of command is depends on the player's group level)
+Adding Minecraft commands (with some command prices depending on the player's group level).